- Scientists and physicians who hold or are candidates for an MD, PhD, ScD or equivalent professional degree are eligible.

 - Candidates must have received their advanced degree(s) prior to initiation of the fellowship.

-- At the time of application fellows should have no more than one year of prior postdoctoral training at the same host institution/mentor.
-More senior candidates may have no more than 5 years total of postdoctoral experience beyond their final degree (PhD, MD, ScD or equivalent) at the time of application.
+- At the time of application, fellows should have no more than one year of prior postdoctoral training at the same host institution/ mentor.
+More senior candidates may have no more than five years total of postdoctoral experience beyond their final degree (PhD, MD, ScD or equivalent) at the time of application.